History of Berlin: West and East Germanies (1945–1990)

 The Soviet victors of the Battle of Berlin immediately occupied all of Berlin.
 They handed the American, British and French sectors (later known as West Berlin) to the American and British Forces in July 1945: the French occupied their sector later.
-Berlin remained divided until reunification in 1990.
+Berlin remained divided until reunification, in 1990.

 The Soviets used the period from May 1945 to July 1945 to dismantle industry, transport and other facilities in West Berlin, including removing railway tracks, as reparations for German war damage in the Soviet Union.
 This practice continued in East Berlin and the Soviet occupation zone after 1945.
 Conditions were harsh, and hundreds of thousands of refugees from the east kept pouring in.
 Residents depended heavily on the black market for food and other necessities.

+Greater Berlin City Council election was held on 20 October 1946.
+It was the only all-Berlin election in the period between the end of the Second World War and German reunification in 1990.
+The clear winner of the election was the Social Democratic Party (SPD) led by Otto Ostrowski, which won 48.7% and 63 seats, just three short of a majority.
+The Christian Democratic Union finished in second place under Ferdinand Friedensburg with 22.2% of votes and 29 seats.
+The Socialist Unity Party (SED), formed a few months earlier as a merger of the Communist Party and the SPD branches in the Soviet zone, took just 19.8% of the vote and 26 seats.
+The remaining 9.3% of the votes went to the Liberal Democratic Party (LDP) which received 12 seats.